tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 Therefore, for each component in the ETS system, we can assign None, Multiplicative, or Additive (or N, M, A) for each of the three components in our time series.

 Examples:
-A time series model that has a constant error, linear trend, and increasing seasonal components means we would need to use an ETS model of:
+A time series model that has a constant error, linear trend, and increasing seasonal components' means we would need to use an ETS model of:
 * ETS(A,A,M)

 A time series model that has increasing error, exponential trend, and no seasonality means we would need to use an ETS model of: